Notebook source code:

 Introduction#

-The Fisher information metric or Fisher-Rao metric - although the latter usually denotes its non parametric counterpart - is a Riemannian metric defined on the space of parameters of a family of distributions using the Fisher information matrix.
+The Fisher-Rao metric is a Riemannian metric defined on the space of parameters of a family of distributions using the Fisher information matrix.
 This metric is invariant under change of parameterization.
 Moreover it is the only Riemannian metric compatible with the notion of information contained by the model on the parameter, in the sense that it is the only metric that preserves the geometry of a parametric model after transformation by a sufficient statistic (Cencov’s theorem).
 For an overview, see [A2016].

 In [1]: